supervisely-ecosystem/template-import-from-file/dev/main.md

 Is on agent: False
 ```

-if you want to download external data, you should reimplement method `is_path_required` and return `False`:
+If you want to download external data, you should reimplement method `is_path_required` and return `False`:

 ```python
     def is_path_required(self) -> bool: